mayankkh1/terraformdoc/README.md

 - I am using the shared configuration and credentials for configure and authentication aws provider.

-- After that add the network file(network.tf) for creating VPC and subnets.
+- Create the network file(network.tf) for creating VPC and subnets.

   First we need to add the variables in variable.tf file to use in network file.